 This course is designed to provide a detailed understanding of the interaction of matter and energy.
 This interaction is investigated through laboratory techniques, manipulation of chemical qualities, and problem-solving applications.
 Scientific methodology is employed in experimental and analytical investigations, and concepts are illustrated with practical applications.
 Technology, including probeware, graphing calculators and computers, is used where appropriate.
 Students understand and use safety precautions with chemicals and equipment.
 Course objectives emphasize qualitative and quantitative study of substances and the changes that occur in them.
 Students are encouraged to share their ideas, use the language of chemistry, discuss problem-solving techniques, and communicate effectively.

-Prerequisite: Grade of "C" or better in Algebra I and one year of another lab science
+Prerequisite: Algebra I and one year of another lab science

 ECOLOGY